NadaHaimn/Wuzzuf-web-scraping/README.md

 ## Contributing

 If you have any suggestions or improvements, feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This version of the README omits the "Usage" section while retaining key information about the project.